Zapoppin'

-Zapoppin' are an English alternative band from Falmouth.
+Zapoppin' are an English alternative band from Falmouth in Cornwall.
 As of 2016, the group consists of Luke Richards on organ and vocals, and Matthew Collington on drums and vocals.

 The band have been noted for their 'black humour and obtuse lyrical themes' by Clash, and were said that they 'could be the face of a new strain of folk once everyone has recovered from their Mumford measles' by 247 Magazine.

 History

 Formation

 Tom Sharpe and Luke Richards met in 2005 while studying at University College Falmouth.
 The band formed in January 2007 and played their first official show supporting Alex Neilson's and David Keenan's free jazz duo Tight Meat.
 The following October Zapoppin' self-released their debut album, Z 1.

 Samuel Brettingham joins

 In 2008 Zapoppin' enlisted Samuel Brettingham on the cajón and lagerphone.
 The following year they recorded and self-released their second album, Parma Violence (the track "Hoisted" was the first by the band to receive radio airplay), as well as The Introducin' Zapoppin' EP to promote themselves on their first European tour across Germany and The Netherlands.
 One review for the Zapoppin' live show during this period published by Stranger noted the band's 'wake-up-the-dead energy' and having 'enough discords and attitude to fill all the cracks in the walls.'

 Antiquarian Party Ballads For Dames, the band's label debut for Serious Types, was released the following October.
 The 'mutoid music...fierce banjo and demented harmonium' as described by Jam earned the record a place as one of their "Jam Favourites of 2010," while a four-star review from 247 Magazine compared its sounds to 'an excitable Blyth Power had they used banjo and harmonium instead of crunchy guitars.'
 The track "Oops, you're a racist" received airplay on London-based Resonance FM, most notably as part of their last broadcast of the year, "New Year's Eve: A Natural Selection – the pick of 2010."

 Samuel Brettingham left the band shortly after the album's release to sail the Mediterranean sea.